AdamPrzychodni/ai-enablement-tttr/task_1_solution_architect/docs/06_recommendations.md

 ### ### **Recommendation 2.1: Implement an Interactive Q&A Loop**
 * **What:** Transform the `clarifying_questions` from a static list into an interactive process.
 The API should be able to receive answers to its questions and refine its understanding.
 * **Why:** This moves the tool from a simple "request-response" API to a true conversational partner.
-It allows the system to dig deeper into complex problems, aligning with the research on **implicit intent understanding** (Qian et al., 2024).
+It allows the system to dig deeper into complex problems.
 * **How:**
     1. Introduce a `session_id` in the `/analyze` response.
     2. Create a new endpoint, such as `/refine`, that accepts the `session_id` and answers to the clarifying questions.